 Unsalted Butter: For flaky scones, you will want to make sure the butter is chilled.
 Keeping the scone dough as cold as possible prevents over-spreading and preserves the scone's flakiness.

 Ham: You can use lunch meat or leftover holiday ham.
-They even sell already cubbed ham in most grocery store meat departments.
+They even sell already cubed ham in most grocery store meat departments.
 Although you may need to chop it smaller.
 Crumbled bacon would also be a delicious substitution.

 Cheese: Shredded cheese can get lost in a scone.
 I prefer to use diced cheese in my scones so that there are pockets of melted cheese throughout the scone.
 There are several types of cheese that would work well.
-Try using cheddar, swiss, or gouda.
+Try using cheddar, Swiss, or gouda.

 Green Onions: Green onions offer a sharp crisp contrast to the rich scone.